Skip to main content

 Use Rollup directly when:

-• Building a library with unusual output requirements
+• Building a library with unusual multi-format output requirements

-• You need precise control over the bundle output
+• You need precise control over what gets bundled and what stays external

 Use tsup when:

-• Building a TypeScript npm library (the modern default)
+• Building a TypeScript npm library (the modern default for most cases)

-• You want Rollup/esbuild quality without configuration overhead
+• You want Rollup-quality tree-shaking without the configuration overhead